 As for our drive to Nelspruit, the car rental drop-off, and the flight to Johannesburg, all was smooth and went as planned.
 Airlink out of Nelspruit is a great airline, and we’ve always been happy with their flights and good service.
 But, unfortunately, since we’d booked the return flight at the end of July as one contiguous journey, Las Vegas (LAS) to Nelspruit/Mpumalanga/Kruger (MQP), we weren’t able to use the individual return flight from Joburg to Nelspruit.

 We stopped at the Airlink counter yesterday, and they gave us a two-year credit for the return flight.
 That was great, even unexpected.
-Airlines are realizing that being more adaptable during Covid-19 will go a long way toward customer retention in the future.
+Airlines realize that being more adaptable during Covid-19 will go a long way toward customer retention in the future.

-Once we arrived at the hotel, Garden Court, it took a good 35 minutes to get checked in and a room key in Joburg.
+Once we arrived at Garden Court’s hotel, it took a good 35 minutes to get checked in and a room key in Joburg.
 Several suitable Covid protocols were in place, but they never asked to see our negative PCR test results.
 We wondered what they’d do about food when all restaurants in South Africa are closed.

 As it turned out, they have some arrangements for takeaway from a local restaurant, and our meals were delivered at 6:00 pm, 1800 hrs.
 We hadn’t eaten anything all day.
 Airlink had given us each a “boxed lunch” when we de-planed since no food service was allowed during the flight.
 We didn’t look at it until we checked into the hotel room.